Calvary Chapel Fort Lauderdale: Beliefs

 Calvary Chapel Fort Lauderdale's mission statement is to "make disciples", coming from the Bible verse Matthew 28:19.
 Another mission statement of the church is to connect people to God, connect people to people, and connect people to outreach.

-"Our Statement of Faith does not exhaust the extent of our beliefs.
-The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of the Church’s faith, doctrine, practice, policy, and discipline, our lead pastor and the board of directors is the Church's final interpretive authority on the Bible’s meaning and application."

 CCFL believes that the Bible is the foundation of Christianity and inspired by God.
 The church believes in the Holy Trinity and that the only way to get into Heaven is by getting "saved" through Jesus Christ.

 The church also believes that the act of baptism is not required to become a Christian but does support baptism as a proclamation to the public that a person is saved through Christ.

 Pastor Doug Sauder personally expressed support for vaccination against COVID-19 and used Calvary Church's reputation and access to large audiences to promote vaccine education and debunk conspiracies and superstition surrounding the vaccine.